 Incentives and training

-Remember that offering staff incentives to come up with suggestions for how the business can be improved is often an effective way of getting them to use and share knowledge.
+Offering staff incentive schemes to come up with suggestions for business improvements can be an effective way of getting them to use and share knowledge.
 Similarly, training staff has an important role in spreading key knowledge, skills and best practice across your business.